xytis/xytis.github.io/content/story/ravnica_s08.md

 raised his trunk in agitation.

 "Guys, guys.
 Stop.
-I understand that there were some, _arguable_ decisions,", Katrille looked at Shinigami, "but we have a situation on our hands now.
+I understand that there were some, _arguable_ decisions,", Katrille gazed at Shinigami, "but we have a situation on our hands now.
 And if anyone has more feasible ideas, I would like to hear them."

 "If you think my idea is worthless, let's ask the goblins for help.", Shinigami